 With housing affordability at an all-time low, Logix ICF and Beaver Plastics were honored to be the Habitat for Humanity’s 34th Jimmy and Rosalynn Carter Work Project.
 In fact, Beaver Plastics has been involved with Habitat for Humanity for years!

-The Logix ICF basements will help Habitat for Humanity carry out their mission of building safe, decent and affordable homes.
+The Logix ICF basements will help Habitat for Humanity carry out its mission of building safe, decent, and affordable homes.
 And they’ll be comfortable too.